adwoaBK/F5HOLab/Lab.md

 1. Goto the **SHADC1** Virtual Machine
 2. We need to create an F5 BIG-IP Delegation Account for KCD ( Kerberos Constrained Delegation) to happen for Single Sign-On.
 3. Open the Powershell ISE as  Administrator and run the below script
- * `New-ADUser -Name "F5 BIG-IP APM Delegation Account" -UserPrincipalName host/big-ipuser.wingtiptoys.site@wingtiptoys.site -SamAccountName "big-ipuser" -PasswordNeverExpires $true -Enabled $true -AccountPassword (Read-Host -AsSecureString "Password")1
+ * `New-ADUser -Name "F5 BIG-IP APM Delegation Account" -UserPrincipalName host/big-ipuser.wingtiptoys.site@wingtiptoys.site -SamAccountName "big-ipuser" -PasswordNeverExpires $true -Enabled $true -AccountPassword (Read-Host -AsSecureString "Password")
  * When prompted specify the Password as **TRPassword#2020** we have to type the same password later in the F5 BIG-IP SSO Configuration.
  4. Set SPN (on the APM Delegation Account) run the following command
  * `setspn –A host/big-ipuser.wingtiptoys.site  big-ipuser`